pen-drop/pendrop/docs/IMPLEMENTATION_SUMMARY.md

-# Implementation Summary: AI-Orchestrated Design System Transformation
+# Implementation Summary: AI-Orchestrated Design System Extraction

 ## What Was Implemented